 Dunlyn has no grand temples such as other cities boast.
 Most worship is family oriented and conducted in the home.
-However, shrines to all the grumman gods can be found within the city.
+However, shrines to most of the Elder Gods can be found within the city.
 These shrines are located near the center of the city and there is much cooperation and fellowship between the priests of the different shrines.

 Lord Drumble Perrin

 A rather hefty grum of advanced years with long side burns and bushy brown hair.
 He is a jovial man who considers all of Dunlyn his relatives.
 Sons, daughters, nieces, nephews – all grum are family.
 Drumble is a master wood carver and whittles away during town meetings and evenings in front of the fire.
 He does not take kindly to strangers making trouble in his fair city and will have the town guard keep an eye on brigands and adventurers alike.